QUESTIONS & ANSWERS: WASHINGTON'S DOMESTIC PARTNERSHIP LAW

 Who can register as domestic partners?

-As of June 30, 2014, you can register as domestic partners in Washington State only if:
+You can register as domestic partners in Washington State only if:

-You or your partner is at least 62 years old;
+One of you is at least 62 years old;

 You are both legally capable of consenting to the domestic partnership;